-Smart metering and electricity access in India
+Smart metering and electricity access

 The effect of smart metering on revenue collection, electricity access and supply

 Utilities in many developing countries are trapped in a cycle of low payment leading to restricted and low-quality supply.
 Utilities’ lost revenue causes them to under invest in distribution networks, leading to fewer new connections and rationing, voltage fluctuations, and unreliable service for existing customers.
 Poor service, in turn, causes consumers to feel justified in making incomplete payments.

 Advanced metering infrastructure (AMI) smart meters, which enable two-way communications between the meter and a central server, may be able to improve cost recovery and reliability.